PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/getting-started.md

 ```bash
 git clone https://github.com/PowerLoom/snapshotter-lite-v2.git powerloom-pre-mainnet-simulation
 ```
-This will clone the repository into a directory named `powerloom-pre-mainnet`.
+This will clone the repository into a directory named `powerloom-pre-mainnet-simulation`.

-2. Change your working directory to the `powerloom-pre-mainnet` directory, open the terminal, and type:
+2. Change your working directory to the `powerloom-pre-mainnet-simulation` directory, open the terminal, and type:

 ```bash
 cd powerloom-pre-mainnet-simulation